 Of course, it wasn’t all kale.
 We had some cool and interesting squash varieties at our disposal as well.
 Flying saucer squash?
 Yep.
 Cooked it.
 Ate.
 Kids swore to never touch it again.
 As it turns out, my sons are a tad fussy when it comes to squash–they totally get it from their father.
 It’s pumpkin or nothing for my fellas.
 Although, if I don’t couch the pumpkin in cinnamon rolls, or cookies with Hershey’s Kisses, or muffins with cranberries, the Sons really aren’t interested.

 So after a few summers of hit or miss produce, we decided to forgo the CSA.
 Instead opting for weekly trips to a local farmers market to select items that everyone will actually eat.
 I found that if I go with more familiar squash varietals my family will usually eat it without complaint.
 Usually.
 Of course, they still prefer zucchini in cake form, I am able to expand their horizons toward the savory side if I add enough dairy products.
 Because everything is better with a sprinkling of cheese on top!

 Summer Vegetable Gratin is a vegetable-laden dish that my family loves.
 As with many gratin dishes, cheese is involved.

 Summer Vegetable Gratin can be assembled with most any seasonal vegetable.
-I usually braise firm vegetables like zucchini, yellow summer squash, potato, onion, asparagus, and tomato in a light mixture of milk, seasonings, and a few dots of butter.
+I braise firm vegetables like zucchini, yellow summer squash, potato, onion, asparagus, and tomato in a light mixture of milk, seasonings, and a few dots of butter.
 Once the vegetables are tender and the milk has evaporated a bit, sharp white cheddar cheese is sprinkled over top and the dish is returned to the oven until the cheese melts and turns the most mouth-watering shade of golden brown.